 The effectiveness of the enforcement and compliance regime depends on the quality of the standards to be enforced.
-This section addresses issues that have been raised in submissions regarding the adequacy of the technical standards and performance standards and the processes by which they are determined.
+This section addresses issues that have been raised in submissions regarding the adequacy of the technical and performance standards and the processes by which they are determined.
 Most urgently, these issues concern the registration of performance standards for existing generating plant.
 However, they also concern performance standards for future generation connections.

-There is a question whether these matters lie directly within the scope of the MCE's terms of reference.
-Irrespective, the Commission sees resolution of the issues raised as fundamental in underpinning the effectiveness of the recommendations in Chapters 6 and 7 of this Draft Report concerning enforcement and compliance.
+There may be a view as to whether these matters lie directly within the scope of the MCE's terms of reference.
+Irrespective, the Commission sees resolution of the issues raised as fundamental in underpinning the effectiveness of the recommendations in Sections 6 and 7 of this Report concerning enforcement and compliance.
 They are also important more broadly in ensuring the continued effectiveness of the planning and operational processes of the NEM.
 In summary, to ensure that these matters are addressed in a timely fashion, the Commission recommends that:

-- all existing generators are to have performance standards in place by 30 June 2007; - the process for resolving outstanding issues associated with deemed performance standards for existing generators, including specifying the timeframe and a mechanism for resolving any differences between the relevant parties, should be provided for in a Rule change proposal; and - the question of the future development, scope and content of the technical and performance standards should be addressed in a review to be conducted by the Commission and its Reliability Panel and to be completed by 30 June 2008 - the review would take into account any changes arising from the Commission's assessment of NEMMCO's technical standards for wind generation Rule change proposal currently under consideration.
+- all existing Generators are to have performance standards in place by 30 June 2007; - the process for resolving outstanding issues associated with deemed performance standards for existing Generators, including specifying the timeframe and a mechanism for resolving any differences between the relevant parties, should be provided for in a Rule change proposal; and - the question of the future development, scope and content of the technical and performance standards should be addressed in a review to be conducted by the Commission and its Reliability Panel and to be completed by 30 June 2008 the review would take into account any changes arising from the Commission's assessment of technical standards for wind generation as contained in NEMMCO's proposal.